 If you’re working on the ESI cluster installing Syncopy is only necessary if you create your own Conda environment.

 Installing parallel processing engine ACME#

-To harness the parallel processing capabilities of Syncopy it is helpful to install ACME.
+To harness the parallel processing capabilities of Syncopy on the ESI cluster it is helpful to install ACME.

 Again either via conda

 See Parallel Processing for details about parallel processing setup

 To start using Syncopy you have to import it in your Python code: